wang-jun-hao/tp/docs/DeveloperGuide.md

 Step 3. `Logic#processLoginInfo()` then calls `Storage#login()` on the login information, to check if the information matches any of the account details saved.

 Step 4.
 If there is no match, an error is thrown.
 If there is a match, the UI then changes from `LoginWindow` to `MainWindow`, which signifies that the user has succesfully logged in.

+#### Design Consideration

+We decided to implement this feature due to the nature of our application.
+Since it is intended for use by medical staff and contains personal information for patients, the ability to protect such information is necessary.
+Thus, we came up with this feature so that only valid users are able to use the system, thereby protecting the information of every patient the system contains.

+#### \[Proposed\] Admin Accounts

+Currently, the system is only capable of allowing the user to create new doctor's accounts.
+For all administrative staff, there is only one account that they can use.

+By allowing users to create either an admin account or a doctor account, the administrative staff would be allowed to have a personalised account to use the system with.
+However, as there is no section of the application usable by administrative staff that needs to keep track of the current user, this feature is low priority and we have not implemented it.

 ### Enhanced find command